About Us

 A Brief History of Tewksbury

 Located 21 miles north of Boston in Middlesex County, the community has a rich colonial heritage dating from the earliest years of English colonization.
 Tewksbury was first settled in 1637 and was officially incorporated in 1734 from Billerica.
-Like Tewksbury Township, New Jersey, it is named after the town of Tewkesbury, England.
 If you want to sound like a native, pronounce the Town's name as "Tooks-bury"!
 For more information about the Town, please visit the Town of Tewksbury website

 Tewksbury Library History